 If you’re looking to take your travel CPAP camping or anywhere without a power source, battery options are available for both the AirMini and the Z2.
 However, only the Z2 offers an integrated battery unit.

 Breas offers an optional Powershell Battery Module for the Z2 and while it is an “integrated” module, it does not disappear in the body of the Z2.
 Instead, it is a battery unit that weighs an additional 15.5 ounces and is 8.25 x 4 x 3.25 inches in size.
-This powershell module comes with an extended life battery that offers over 8 hrs run time on CPAP pressure 20cm H2O.
+This Powershell module comes with an extended life battery that offers over 8 hours of runtime on a pressure of 20 cm H2O.

 Heat Moisture Exchanger Setup